yardenas/talks/24-MAR-2023/slides.md

 ### **Concretely**

 * Couple project II with a high-fidelity simulator to learn informative priors.
-* When deployed outside of simulation (e.g., mannequin or cadaver), do posterior inference by applying the results of project I.
+* When deployed outside of simulation (e.g., manikin or cadaver), do posterior inference by applying the results of project I.

 </div>